Motorola AURA

 Connectivity Options

-LG New Chocolate offered a wide array of connectivity options, which at its time were considered standard for any smartphone.
-The options included 3G connectivity for mobile data, Wi-Fi 802.11b/g for wireless internet access, Bluetooth 2.1 for device pairing, and GPS for location services.
-The phone also featured connectivity outputs like the micro-USB port for charging and data transfer and a 3.5mm audio jack.
+LG New Chocolate came with a generous menu of connectivity choices, more or less what people at that time expected from any smartphone, ya know.
+You had 3G connectivity for mobile data, Wi‑Fi 802.11b/g for getting online, Bluetooth 2.1 for syncing with other devices, and GPS for location services.
+There were also the usual connection outlets like the micro‑USB port for charging and exchanging data, plus the classic 3.5mm audio jack.

 The FM radio was a notable feature and an added jewel in the BL40’s crown.
 With it, users could listen to live-radio broadcasts and tune into their favorite stations without needing any internet.
 For such users who enjoyed listening to the radio on their mobile phones, the presence of an FM radio was a bonus and distinguished the BL40 from its competitors.